 Since the release of the Auditor General’s report, Tarion has been implementing improvements in a timely manner, and has:

 - Strengthened corporate governance by protecting the New Home Ombudsperson’s independence, reducing executive compensation, and revising our corporate by-laws.

 - Improved customer service by ensuring service targets are met, developing clear customer standards and enhancing quality assurance measures.

 - Enhanced consumer protection by eliminating the backlog of investigations into illegal building and homeowner complaints, establishing a new process to complete investigations in a timely manner, and increased Ontario Building Code training of staff.

-- Increased homeowner access to timely and cost-effective ways to appeal Tarion decisions including piloting an independent, third-party mediation program.
+- Increased homeowner access to timely and cost-effective ways for homeowners to dispute Tarion’s warranty assessments.